odygrd/quill/docs/tutorial.rst

 - displayed later on demand or
 - when a high severity log message is logged

-Backtrace logging needs to be enabled first on the instance of :cpp:class:`quill::Logger`
+Backtrace logging needs to be enabled first on the instance of :cpp:class:`quill::LoggerImpl`

 .. doxygenfunction:: init_backtrace
 .. doxygenfunction:: flush_backtrace